 The joint coordination activity on child online protection (JCA-COP) was established in April 2012.
 The purpose of the JCA-COP is to coordinate the ITU-T child online protection (COP) work amongst the ITU-T study groups, and to liaise with ITU-R and ITU-D as well as with the Council Working Group on Child Online Protection.
 JCA-COP is open, but (to restrict its size) should primarily be limited to official representatives from the relevant ITU-T, ITU-R and ITU-D study groups as well as from the Council Working Group on Child Online Protection.
 JCA-COP may also include invited experts and invited representatives of other relevant SDOs and forums, as appropriate.
 JCA-COP reports to

-The JCA-IoT coordinates the ITU-T work related to Internet of Things, taking into account standardization activities performed in other bodies.
-It continues the work performed by JCA-NID since 2006 with a slight revised Terms of Reference.
-The name change from
+The JCA-IoT and SC&C coordinates the ITU-T work related to Internet of Things and smart cities and communities, taking into account standardization activities performed in other bodies.
+It continues the work performed by JCA-NID since 2006 and JCA-IoT since 2011 with a slight revised Terms of Reference.
+The name change from JCA-IoT to JCA-IoT and SC&C was agreed during the first meeting of ITU-T Study Group 20

-was approved by TSAG meeting on 8-11 February 2011 in Geneva.
+on 19-23 October 2015 in Geneva.
 Mr. Hyoung Jun Kim (ETRI, Korea) is the Convener of this activity.
 JCA-IoT is open to members and designated representatives of relevant Standards Development Organizations, Forums and Consortia.
-JCA-IoT reports to
+JCA-IoT and SC&C reports to SG20.

 The objectives of the Joint Coordination Activity on ICT and climate change (JCA-ICT&CC) are to co-ordinate activity on ICT & CC across ITU-T Study Groups, in particular SGs (5, 9, 13, 15 and 16), and to coordinate with ITU-R and ITU-D as well as to provide a visible contact point for ICT and Climate Change activities in ITU-T, to seek co-operation from external bodies working in the field of ICT & CC and enable effective two-way communication with these bodies.